Systematic analysis of $D_{(s)}$ meson semi-leptonic decays in the covariant light-front quark model: Numerical results and discussions

 where the mixing angle $\theta$ has been well determined as $\theta=39.3^{\circ}\pm 1.0^{\circ}$.
 It is contrary for the case of the transitions $D_s\to \eta^{(\prime)}$, that is $F_0^{D_s\to \eta}<F_0^{D_s\to \eta^\prime}$, which is supported by BESIII experiment \cite{2019etap} and many theoretical models, including this work and LCSR \cite{LCSROffen,LCSRDuplancic}, CCQM \cite{CCQM1904} and RQM \cite{Kang1911}.
 However, the LQCD calculation \cite{LQCD1406} gives an opposite tendency.
+Furthermore, the LQCD calcualtions for the $D_s\to \eta(D_s\to \eta^\prime)$ transtion form factors are larger (smaller) than all the avalable theoretical and experimental values.
 It deserves further investigation to clarify such disagreement.
 Precise experimental measurements of these form factors are helpful to probe the $\eta-\eta^\prime$ mixing angle and further shed light on the long-standing question on the gluonic component in these two mesons.